Privacy Notice

 Since, in many cases, we receive your personal information directly from your insurance company you should contact your insurance company first if you would like to exercise your rights.
 We would encourage you to inform your insurance company if your personal information needs to be corrected or updated (and you may be under a legal duty to do so).

-If your insurance company has not resolved your request or concern, or if you would like to contact us directly to discuss or exercise your rights, you may contact us via our online contact form, or using the contact details provided in section ‘Contact Us’ below.
+If your insurance company has not resolved your request or concern, or if you would like to contact us directly to discuss or exercise your rights, you may contact us via the contact information in the section “Contact us” below.

-We are committed to working with you to obtain a fair resolution of any request, complaint or concern about privacy.
-If, however, you believe that we have not been able to assist with your request, complaint or concern, you have the right to make a complaint to your local supervisory authority (i.e. the supervisory in the jurisdiction where you live or work) or the supervisory authority of the jurisdiction where you believe an infringement of data protection laws has occurred.
-Contact details of supervisory authorities are available at the following link: https://www.rgare.com/privacy-notice/english/supervisory-authorities-contacts
+We are committed to working with you to obtain a fair resolution of any request, complaint, or concern about privacy.
+If, however, you believe that we have not been able to assist with your request, complaint, or concern, you have the right to make a complaint to your local supervisory authority (i.e. the supervisory in the jurisdiction where you live or work) or the supervisory authority of the jurisdiction where you believe an infringement of data protection laws has occurred.

 We will normally keep your personal information for as long as we are required to retain it to manage our reinsurance business for the purposes described above.

 More specifically, in line with our data retention schedule, we keep your personal information until you may have an interest in or a claim against a policy we are underwriting.
 Beyond that, we retain personal information for a period of time that reasonably allows us to investigate, commence or defend legal claims brought by or against us or our clients.
-Additionally, we keep your personal information for an extended period of time where we are required to comply with our regulatory obligations relating to, for example, money laundering prevention.
+Additionally, we keep your personal information for an extended period of time during which we are required to comply with our regulatory obligations relating to, for example, money laundering prevention.
+We may also keep your personal information for an extended period of time if its use is necessary for study or research purposes or for the production of statistics.
+However, in such event, the information kept will be de-identified.

-If you would like to know more about the retention of your personal information, please contact us at the details contained in the "Contact us" section below.
+If you would like to know more about the retention of your personal information, please contact us via the contact information in the section "Contact us" below.

 We securely destroy personal information when its retention period has expired.
 However, we may decide to aggregate or anonymize data (which is not treated as personal information under this privacy notice) and retain it for longer.